makehuman-js/makehuman-js/README.md

 This browser software is inspired by the desktop python software makehuman.org.
 It also depends on a makehuman-data package which provides data from makehuman.
 Thanks to major contributors to makehuman who can be found [here](http://www.makehuman.org/halloffame.php) and all the minor contributions.

-# Questions

-Please log issues on github and ask questions on stackoverflow.
-Otherwise questions can be sent to "makehuman.js at wassname dot org".

 # Licensing